zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 Get the latest fixes for Liferay DXP by requesting an upgrade patch.
 An *upgrade patch* contains the latest fix pack and hot fixes planned for the next service pack.
 Upgrade patches provide the latest fixes available for your data upgrade.

+> This applies only to Liferay Support subscribers.

 ## Install Liferay DXP 7.2

 [Install DXP 7.2 on your application server](/docs/7-2/deploy/-/knowledge_base/d/deploying-product) or [use DXP 7.2 bundled with your application server of choice](/docs/7-2/deploy/-/knowledge_base/d/installing-product).